iamstarkov/generator-travis/README.md

 ## NodeJS versions in the config

 Every LTS-supported version is included plus current one if its not LTS-supported.
-Once NodeJS versions list is changed this package will get a minor version update.
+The list of the versions is loaded from <https://nodejs.org/dist/index.json> at run-time.

 * NodeJS v10 will be added on 2018-04-30 and removed on **2021-04-01**.
 * NodeJS [v9][node-9] will be removed on **2018-06-30**.